GOFS-lite/GOFS-lite/reference.md

 ### booking_rules.json

-This file defines rules about how to book a ride in advance and is to be used instead `wait_times` if users can not order a ride in real-time.
-With ride bookings, no wait times are applied.
-If available, users can either book a ride for the same day with an advance notice or for a futur day.
+This file defines rules about how to book a ride.
+If available, users can either book a ride in real-time, for the same day with an advance notice or for a futur day.

 The following fields are all attributes within the main "data" object for this feed.